This project explores easing feelings of emotional distance from loved ones through ambient technology.

 Teaching the Lamp to Breathe

-Mapping heartbeats to light required code that spoke both biology and perception, so we iterated firmware alongside user observation.
+Mapping heartbeats to light that spoke both biology and perception, so we iterated alongside user observation.

-Fix: compressed BPM range to 50–100 and shifted palette from warm gold (resting) to cool teal (elevated).
-Implemented a 5 s sine‑wave fade (≈6 breaths/min) for biofeedback alignment.
+Compressed BPM range to 50–100 and shifted palette from warm gold (resting) to cool teal (elevated), and mplemented a 5 s sine‑wave fade (≈6 breaths/min) for biofeedback alignment.

 From Breadboard to Handshake